Robert Armstrong (actor)

-Robert William Armstrong (November 20, 1890 – April 20, 1973) was an American film and television actor noted for playing Carl Denham in the 1933 version of King Kong by RKO Pictures.
-He delivered the film's famous final line: "It wasn't the airplanes.
+Robert William Armstrong (November 20, 1890 – April 20, 1973) was an American film and television actor, best known to today's audiences for playing Carl Denham in the 1933 version of King Kong from RKO Pictures.
+He delivered the film's famous final line: "Oh no, it wasn't the airplanes.
 It was Beauty killed the Beast."

 Early years

 Born in Saginaw, Michigan, Armstrong lived in Bay City, Michigan until about 1902 and moved to Seattle.
 He attended the University of Washington, where he studied law, and became a member of Delta Tau Delta International Fraternity.